 So you’ve decided you want a second citizenship.
-One of the quickest and most accessible ways to do so is by purchasing a second citizenship through a reputable Citizenship by Investment Programme.
-These programmes not only allow you to receive citizenship in three to six months, they can improve your tax efficiency, and provide you with a passport that allows greater visa free travel to sought after countries, such as the UK.
+One of the quickest and most accessible ways to do so is by acquiring a second citizenship through a reputable Citizenship by Investment Programme.
+These programmes not only allow you to receive citizenship in three to six months, they can improve your tax efficiency, and provide you with a passport that allows greater visa free travel to sought after countries.

 Citizenship by Investment Programmes take the hassle out of getting citizenship for those who are of good character and have the means to apply to them.
-These are essentially cash-for-passport programmes instituted and managed by a country’s government as a means of generating necessary foreign investment in their economies.
-These governments allow interested persons of various nationalities to invest in economic funds, government bonds, new businesses, or approved real estate projects in exchange for their passports.
+These are essentially citizenship by investment programmes instituted and managed by a country’s government as a means of generating necessary foreign investment in their economies.
+These governments allow interested persons of various nationalities to invest in economic funds, government bonds, new businesses, or approved real estate projects in exchange for their citizenships.

 There are currently 15 Citizenship by Investment Programmes worldwide.
 The oldest of these belong to the Caribbean islands of St. Kits and Nevis, and Dominica.
 Both have programmes that are over 25 years old.
 These Programmes provide a fast track to becoming naturalised in another country.
 Whereas investing in a Residence by Investment Programme like the EB-5 programme of the USA, requires you to live in the country for a long period of time before applying for citizenship, these programmes allow you to apply right away.
 To qualify however, individuals must be of sound character, in good health, without a criminal record, and have the means to facilitate the investment.